rdkcentral/rdk-halif-hdmi_cec/docs/pages/halSpec.md

 ## Build Requirements

-HDMI CEC HAL source code should be built independently.
+`HDMI CEC` HAL source code must build into shared library code.
+Must be named as libmd-hal.so.

 ### Variability Management

-Any changes in the APIs should be reviewed and approved by COMCAST.
+Any changes in the APIs should be reviewed and approved by the component architects.

 ## Platform or Product Customization